nvidia-holoscan/holoscan-sdk/examples/v4l2_camera/README.md

 ### Updating HDMI IN Firmware

-Before using the HDMI IN device on NVIDIA IGX or Clara AGX developer kits, please ensure that it has the latest firmware by following instructions from the [devkit guide](https://docs.nvidia.com/igx-orin/user-guide/latest/post-installation.html#updating-hdmi-in-input-firmware).
+Before using the HDMI IN device on NVIDIA IGX or Clara AGX developer kits, please ensure that it has the latest firmware by following instructions from the [IGX Orin user guide](https://docs.nvidia.com/igx-orin/user-guide/latest/base-os.html#update-the-hdmi-in-input-firmware).

 ## Parameters